 Designed for students competing in intercollegiate volleyball competition.
-Advanced technique and strategies required for competition required as well as the aerobic and anaerobic conditioning required to participate at a high level of athletic competition.
+Advanced technique and strategies required for competition are required as well as the aerobic and anaerobic conditioning required to participate at a high level of athletic competition.
 Students may apply intercollegiate activities to General Education requirements for graduations.
 This course may be taken 3 times.
 UC credit limitations.
 See counselor.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU; UC.

-PHYSICAL EDUCATION G279 - 3 Units Intercollegiate Women's Sand
+Intercollegiate Women's Sand Volleyball